 Therefore in respect to the specific audit recommendation the action is considered complete and proposed closed; albeit that compliance and related management information will continue to be audited, monitored and developed further as a separate aspect to the original recommendation.
 DSP Jonny Starbuck

-PROPOSED CLOSED - Agreed closed at February SORB now for JARAP to consider and agree closure.
+PROPOSED CLOSED - Agreed closed at February SORB.
+For JARAP to consider in July.
+July JARAP Report on oversight/governance, compliance and developments going forward requested prior to final closure.